adase11/maven-spotless-plugin-demo/README.md

 # maven-spotless-plugin-demo
-Demonstrate issue with maven spotless plugin and Java 21 switch statements
+Demonstrate issue with maven spotless plugin and Java guarded case lables using `when` in switch statements.

 ## Directions